conduition/conduition.io/source/_posts/ecash-dlc.md

 Today I'd like to describe a way to use [Chaumian Ecash](https://en.wikipedia.org/wiki/Ecash) to commit to a conditional payment using an Ecash mint as a blind but trusted intermediary.

+### Update 2024-05-29

+I have since submitted [a proposal to the Cashu spec](https://github.com/cashubtc/nuts/pull/128) which enables DLCs on Cashu mints.
+The protocol therein is based on the contents of this article.

 ## Prerequisite Knowledge

 - [Elliptic curve math basics](/cryptography/ecc-resources)